mrclag/next-postgres-boiler/README.md

-Boilerplate for nextjs project with postgres backend
+Boilerplate for project using Typescript, Nextjs, GraphQL, Postgres